Shopify is a popular ecommerce platform, powering more than 1 million businesses across the globe.

 Check out our list of the best Shopify apps to help you get started.

-5. Increase Organic Visibility with Search Engine Optimization (SEO)
+5. Increase Organic Visibility in Google with Search Engine Optimization (SEO)

 SEO is all about using search engines to bring in traffic.
 By optimizing your website content – blog posts, product descriptions, etc., with relevant keywords, you’ll be able to rank.
 With time and the proper optimization techniques, a high ranking will bring in more sales.

-Shopify has some built-in SEO tools, but there are apps available to help you extend its SEO function, such as:
+Shopify has some built-in SEO tools, but there are apps available to help you extend its SEO function and follow best practices, such as:

 6. Build Sales with Pay-Per-Click (PPC) Advertising